FranciscoMoretti/site/content/tag/html.md

 ## HTML and React: A Powerful Combination ⚛️

 HTML plays a significant role in React applications.
-In [[react|React]], you write components using JavaScript, but those components ultimately render HTML elements to the browser.
+In [React](tag/react.md), you write components using JavaScript, but those components ultimately render HTML elements to the browser.
 React leverages a syntax called JSX (JavaScript XML) that allows you to write HTML-like code within JavaScript.

 JSX combines the best of both worlds by providing a familiar HTML structure while seamlessly integrating with JavaScript logic.
 It allows you to define components, compose them together, and pass data between them.